-Peter G. Gregory, AICP – email@example.com
+Peter G. Gregory, AICP

-Peter was appointed Executive Director by the TRORC Board and manages the professional staff of the organization.
+Peter was appointed Executive Director by the TRORC Board in 1997 and manages the professional staff of the organization.
 Peter, under the direction of the Board, guides the organization, motivates and supports the staff and implements Board adopted policy.
 Peter interacts with town, state and federal levels of government in pursuit of the mission of TRORC.
 Active advocacy on behalf of member towns and with the Vermont Legislature and Vermont’s Congressional delegation is key to matching the needs of our towns with resources.
 Peter spearheaded the effort at being designated as an Economic Development District by the US Economic Development Administration.
 When he is not trying to be the most responsive public sector employee he can be, he is likely hiking or planning his next hike.

 Peter can be reached at pgregory at trorc.org or at extension #3002.

-Dee can be reached kgeiger at trorc.org or at extension #3003.
+Kevin can be reached kgeiger at trorc.org or at extension #3003.

-Pete Fellows, GISP, CFM – email@example.com
+Pete Fellows, GISP, CFM

 He also manages the Forestry and Conservation programs and assists with the emergency operations and flood safety programs at TRORC.
 His professional interests include improving flood hazard data and data access for municipalities.
 He has recently worked on economic development data access and floodplain restoration.
 Pete wishes he had more vacation for messing around the tributaries to the Ottauquechee and backcountry skiing in Rochester and Bethel.